Electronic Prescription Service

 - patients can collect repeat prescriptions from a local pharmacy without visiting their GP

-Find out more about the benefits of EPS for prescribers and dispensers.
+Find out more about the benefits of EPS for prescribers, dispensers and dispensing doctors.

 How this service works